sunfishcode/wasm-reference-manual/WebAssembly.md

 TODO: Replace the known section names with the new section opcodes: https://github.com/WebAssembly/design/pull/740

-TODO: User-defined sections.
+TODO: Custom sections.
-TODO: The name section is a user-defined section now.
+TODO: The name section is a custom section now.
+TODO: The new extensible name section format.

 #### Type Section